 Cabbage is crunchy when raw and it turns soft when we cook it.
 This is a versatile vegetable used in many dishes.
 Add it to curry, to rice, to soup, or make a slaw alone or with other veggies.
 Or make an appetizer with this superfood.
-This is deliciously blends with the spices it gets cooked.
-Here are few flavorful vegan cabbage recipes from my blog.
-I may add few more as and when I will make them.
-I will try to add some bokchoy, brussels sprouts, napa cabbage recipes which are missing in the list here.
+This is deliciously blended with the spices it gets cooked.
+Here are a few flavorful vegan cabbage recipes from my blog.
+I may add a few more as and when I will make them.

-All the vegan cabbage recipes mentioned here are simple, easy, quick recipes made with few pantry staple and few vegetables that are readily available in your kitchen.
+All the vegan cabbage recipes mentioned here are simple, easy, quick recipes made with a few pantry staples and a few vegetables that are readily available in your kitchen.
 Let us see those delicious vegan cabbage recipes.

 3. Cabbage Soup - Vegan Cabbage Recipes

-This is an excellent healthy cabbage soup with lots of other veggies as well.
-This is a quick under 30 minute recipe.
+This is an excellent healthy vegan cabbage soup with lots of other veggies as well.
+This is quick under 30-minute recipe.
 Cabbage soup is a detox soup.
-This is vegan, gluten-free, soy-free.
+This soup is vegan, gluten-free, and soy-free.